JCKrug/Data_Analytics/README.md

 # 2025 - Data Analytics Projects

 Welcome to my GitHub repository!
-Here, I showcase my skills in Data Analytics through various case studies completed during my time at WBS Coding School.
-These projects demonstrate my ability to work with SQL, Python, essential data analysis libraries such as Pandas, Matplotlib, Seaborn, and BI Tools like Tableau and Power BI.
+Here, I showcase my skills in Data Analytics through various case studies mainly completed during my time at WBS Coding School 12/2024-03/2025.
+These projects demonstrate my ability to work with SQL, Python, essential data analysis libraries such as Pandas, Matplotlib, Seaborn, and BI Tools like Tableau, Google Looker Studio and Power BI.

 ## What You'll Find in This Repository: